PBnJK/edit/README.md

 ## Other Things

 This project was created for the [Summer of Making](https://summer.hackclub.com) event.
-Here's to that Framework laptop!
+Here's to that Framework laptop (or the DIY headphone!)

 The [ncurses](https://invisible-island.net/ncurses/) library is licensed under the MIT license.